dsilver829/geotweet/README.md

 150 trillion sq. m. (surface area of earth) / 24.4 billion sq. m. (surface area of a grid cell) * 250 tweets * ~500 bytes (per tweet) = ~0.8 GB

 This is the highest feasible resolution on the Free Tier.
 For example, geohash level 4 (39.1km x 19.5km) would require up to ~25 GB of storage.

+## To Do
+1. Implement access control on the AWS Elasticsearch Service instance.
+2. Write a script to automatically launch the tweetstream daemon upon Elastic Beanstalk deployment.
+3. Develop mocks for 3rd-party services (i.e. tweetstream) so the specs have fewer dependencies.
+4. Investigate avenues for accelerating the stream of tweets.